-1.2 What Not to Expect From the GLK24064-25
+1.2 What Not to Expect From the GLC24064

-Since the display is intended to be used with a controller, it does not have any built in text editing functions.
-If a stream of ASCII characters is inputed they will be displayed, but the CR, LF, backspace, etc., will be ignored.
-If the application requires these functions, they must be provided by the software in the controller, which can issue the appropriate positioning commands to the display.
+Since the display is intended to be used with a controller it does not have any built in text editing functions.
+If a stream of ASCII characters are inputed, those characters will be displayed.
+However, the CR, LF, backspace, etc., will be ignored.
+If the application requires these functions, they must be provided by the software in the controller, which will issue the appropriate positioning commands to the display.
+The display does not include a keypad interface.